srdjan/Mix/docs/utility-functions.md

-# Mix Utility Functions
+# Mixon Utility Functions

 ## Overview

-Mix provides a set of utility functions to simplify common tasks in API development.
+Mixon provides a set of utility functions to simplify common tasks in API development.
 These functions are designed to be composable, type-safe, and performance-optimized.
 They help maintain consistency across your application and reduce boilerplate code.

-The utility functions now use pattern matching for more elegant and type-safe implementations, leveraging Mix's custom `match` function, which is implemented in the framework rather than imported from ArkType.
+The utility functions now use pattern matching for more elegant and type-safe implementations, leveraging Mixon's custom `match` function, which is implemented in the framework rather than imported from ArkType.

 ## Core Utility Functions